nssortega31-ui/CS_2_Acacia/README.md

 ## How to Run
 1. Open the program.
 2. Run the Program in a IDE that supports Python. (ex.
 Visual Studio Code)
-3. Enter the coordinates in the two points.
+3. Enter the coordinates of the two points.
 4. Wait for the Final Answer.

 # Input needed